AS7RIDENIED/LOLZTEAM/README.md

 pip install LOLZTEAM
 ```

-Also you can download the package archive from [here](https://github.com/AS7RIDENIED/LOLZTEAM/releases/latest) and install it manually.
+Also you can download the package from [here](https://github.com/AS7RIDENIED/LOLZTEAM/releases/latest) and install it manually.

 `pip install LOLZTEAM-<version>.tar.gz` or `pip install LOLZTEAM-<version>.whl`